 I'm not saying it happens, but it's possible.
 At least you know the game they are playing.

 If it's a game you don't feel like playing, as mentioned earlier, you can earn money by doing simple things online like surveys with sites like surveyjunkie.com.
 You can also make money visiting websites, watching videos and searching the web with Inbox Dollars.

 Again, surveys won't pay as much as sales, but they're a good way to get started if you want to make money online.

 For a bigger home-based paycheck, using the internet to multiply your time and effort in a way that's not possible with direct sales is what you need in order to get what you want.

 Being a single-level direct seller, the compensation structure for a Cutco Sales Rep is quite simple.

-In fact, when you include the props needed to for demonstrations, fuel to drive there, parking if required, and your time to and from appointments… your hourly rate is closer to half (or less) of what your per appointment rate is.
+In fact, when you include the props needed for demonstrations, fuel to drive there, parking if required, and your time to and from appointments… your hourly rate is closer to half (or less) of your per-appointment rate.

 Nonetheless… it’s more than most direct sales companies offer, which is usually a big ZERO.

 In addition to your guaranteed wage, you earn commissions on your sales.

 - $0 – $1,000 (sales) = 10% (commission)